Zika Virus Information

-Zika virus disease (or Zika) is spread to people through mosquito bites of the Aedes mosquito.
-According to the Centers of Disease Control and Prevention (CDC), the most common symptoms of Zika virus disease are: fever, rash, joint pain, and conjunctivitis (red eyes).
+Zika virus disease is spread to people through mosquito bites from the Aedes mosquito.
+According to the Centers for Disease Control and Prevention (CDC), the most common symptoms of Zika virus disease are: fever, rash, joint pain, and conjunctivitis (red eyes).
 Other symptoms include muscle pain, headache, pain behind the eyes, and vomiting.
-The illness is usually mild with symptoms lasting from several days to a week.
-Severe disease requiring hospitalization is uncommon.
-Deaths from Zika have not been reported.
+The illness is usually mild with symptoms lasting from several days to a week, and occasionally having no symptoms.
+Severe disease requiring hospitalization is uncommon, although the California Department of Public Health indicates that there is an association between Zika and Guillain-Barré Syndrome in rare cases.

-Zika virus is a germ that is spread to people through mosquito bites.
-Zika virus is not currently found in California.
-However, cases of Zika have been reported in returning travelers from places where infection has occurred.
-It is likely that outbreaks will spread to new countries.
-For complete, up-to-date information on where Zika virus has been found, visit the CDC Website.
+Cases of Zika have been reported in returning travelers who visited locations where Zika infection is common.
+For complete, up-to-date information on where Zika virus has been found, visit the CDC World Map website

 Anyone who is living in or traveling to an area where Zika virus is found can be infected with the virus.
-For most people, Zika virus does not cause serious illness.
-The major reason we worry about Zika virus is that cases of microcephaly (small head and brain size) and other poor pregnancy outcomes have been reported in babies of mothers who had the virus while pregnant.
-More studies are planned to tell us about the risks of Zika virus infection during pregnancy.
+It can also be transmitted by sexual contact with an infected person or through mother-to-baby transmission during pregnancy.
+For most people, Zika virus does not usually cause serious illness, many times having no symptoms at all.
+The major reason for concern about Zika virus is that cases of microcephaly (small head and brain size) and other poor pregnancy outcomes have been reported in babies of mothers who contracted the virus during pregnancy.

 How can Zika virus be prevented?